 The Town of Stonington subdivision regulations require the preservation of open space as part of the subdivision review process through two methods.
 The Conservation Commission reviews subdivision applications and determines whether to recommend the set aside of 15% (proposed to be increased to 20% by Stonington's 2004 Plan of Conservation and Development (POCD)) of the total acreage being subdivided, or to assess a Fee-in-Lieu of Open Space.
 This determination will be based on the goals and objectives discussed in Chapter 4 of the POCD.
 The Conservation Commission recommends the manner of preservation of open space to the Planning and Zoning Commission (PZC).
-The recommendation is incorporated in the review and permitting process completed by the PZC.
+Then the recommendation is incorporated in the review and permitting process completed by the Planning and Zoning Commission.
+The Planning and Zoning Commission should consider increasing the mandatory set-aside in conventional subdivisions from 15% to 20%.